Frequently Asked Questions

 Problem: Businesses need reliable ways to communicate with customers on preferred channels like WhatsApp.
 Building this integration from scratch involves handling API authentication, message sending protocols, receiving incoming messages (webhooks), and securing these endpoints.

-Solution: We will build a Node.js backend using the Fastify framework to interact with the Vonage Messages API.
+Solution: Build a Node.js backend using the Fastify framework to interact with the Vonage Messages API.
 This provides a structured way to send messages and expose secure HTTP endpoints (webhooks) for receiving messages and delivery status updates from WhatsApp via Vonage.

 Technologies: